 This post about Nashville date ideas may contain affiliate links.

 Valentine’s Day is upon us and there’s always the question of what to do.
-Especially in the COVID age.
-You want to do something romantic but be as safe (and affordable) as possible.
-As a Nashville native, I have a few ideas of things you can do that are socially distanced, safe, and pretty darn romantic with the right person by your side!
+Especially if you’re tight on cash.
+You want to do something romantic but be as affordable as possible.
+As a Nashville native, I have a few ideas of things you can do that are cheap, safe, and pretty darn romantic with the right person by your side!

 Nashville Date Ideas: 10 Free Date Ideas for Valentine’s Day